gkulasik/grpc_assistant_server/README.md

 There are two primary API endpoints the service provides, `command` and `execute`.
 There are also three primary scripts to operate the service, `start`, `stop`, and `update`.

 ### Scripts
-Script must be run within the project directory `grpc_assistant_server`.
+Scripts must be run within the project directory `grpc_assistant_server`.

 #### Start the service

 `./start_grpc_assistant_server.sh`

 Will start the Rails server and run migrations against the internal Sqlite3 DB.
 Available at localhost:3000 by default.
-On first run the docker containers will be pulled.
+On the first run, the docker containers will be pulled.

 #### Stop the service